SofPan/lovely-earthquake/project-journal/journal.md

 I plan to work on the API routes tonight, I'll start with one and make sure I can fetch what I need, then go from there.
 I should review how to use curl properly while I'm at it since I didn't practice with it very much in school.

 ...

+Connected to a remote repo before I forget again!